ThePrimeagen/fem-algos/lessons/02-part-1-getting-familiar/A-ts-go-rust-fundamentals.md

 ### Lets look at Go
 We haven't done much of go, but it does differ here from typescript.

-This is one of the most fundamental arguments against go is its error handling.
+This is one of the most fundamental arguments against and for go is its error handling.
 I will say that the error handling i find better than typescript but definitely more boilerplate to deal with it.

 The reason why i like it is because of control flow and where things can go wrong.